MFCA: The Approved Alternate Route (AAR)

 a.
 A consistory shall recommend an individual as a candidate and the classis shall assess the candidate's call, gifts, and experience in accordance with the standards requisite for the ministry of Word and sacrament.

 b.
-The classis shall determine: (1) the candidate has at least five years' ministry experience and demonstrates leadership potential; (2) the candidate gives evidence of the call, gifts, and experience for the ministry of Word and sacrament; and (3) the candidate, for compelling practical reasons, cannot complete a master of divinity degree at an accredited seminary.
+The classis shall determine: (1) the candidate has at least five years' ministry experience which prepares the candidate for leadership as a Minister of Word and sacrament; (2) the candidate gives evidence of the call, gifts, and experience for the ministry of Word and sacrament; and (3) the candidate, for compelling practical reasons, cannot complete a master of divinity degree at an accredited seminary.

 c.
 The classis shall petition for a Certificate of Readiness for Examination on behalf of the candidate to the Ministerial Formation Certification Agency.
 If that agency rejects the petition, it shall clearly state its reasons.
 The classis may reapply.